TeamSOBITS/dynamixel_hardware/README_en.md

 ## Milestone

-- [-] Support for configuring control methods for different actuators
+- [x] Support for configuring control methods for different actuators
-- [-] Support for setting gear ratios
+- [x] Support for setting gear ratios
 - [] Switching between multiple control methods

 See the [open issues][issues-url] for a full list of proposed features (and known issues).